 STRIKEBREAKER MISCLASSIFICATION LAWSUIT: VERIZON SUED FOR CLASSIFYING REPLACEMENT CABLE SPLICING WORKERS AS IC’S. Verizon Communications, Inc. and three “subordinate entities” were sued in a Pennsylvania federal court by workers who provided temporary cable splicing services for Verizon.
 The lawsuit is a proposed multi-state collective and class action for alleged violations of the Fair Labor Standards Act and Pennsylvania and New Jersey wage/hour laws.
 The plaintiffs claim that they were misclassified as independent contractors instead of employees.
 According to the complaint, Verizon acted in a joint venture or as a joint employer with the other three entities, engaged hundreds of strike replacement wireline workers to service cabling used for cable TV, telephone and internet, and failed to pay them overtime compensation due to their alleged misclassification as ICs.
 The plaintiffs claim that Verizon “is responsible for a far reaching ‘fissured employment’ scheme” which they define as “the practice of a large company attempting to shed its role as a direct employer and purporting to disassociate itself from the workers responsible for its products (albeit maintain tight control over the method, manner, quantity and quality of production).”
 Among the alleged factors supporting an employer-employee relationship are that Verizon and the three entities required the workers’ attendance at meetings and training sessions; determined the type, amount and frequency of work assigned each day; prohibited workers from rejecting assignments; and set the schedules of the workers.
 Donoghue v.
 Verizon Communications, No. 16-cv-4742 (E.D.
 Pa.
 Sept.
 1, 2016).

 CLEANING FRANCHISEES CERTIFIED TO PROCEED WITH CLASS ACTION FOR IC MISCLASSIFICATION AGAINST LARGE COMMERCIAL CLEANING FRANCHISOR.
 The U.S. Court of Appeals for the Third Circuit upheld a lower federal court decision against commercial cleaning franchisor, Jani-King of Philadelphia, Inc., certifying a class action in an independent contractor misclassification suit brought by franchisee cleaners under the Pennsylvania wage and hour laws.
-As discussed more fully in our blog post of September 23, 2016, the appellate court used Jani-King’s own franchise agreement and written policies and manuals to uphold the lower court’s finding that Jani-King retained sufficient direction and control over the manner in which the franchisee cleaners were required to perform their services to warrant the certification of the case as a class action.
+As discussed more fully in my blog post of September 23, 2016, the appellate court used Jani-King’s own franchise agreement and written policies and manuals to uphold the lower court’s finding that Jani-King retained sufficient direction and control over the manner in which the franchisee cleaners were required to perform their services to warrant the certification of the case as a class action.
 The Third Circuit noted that while it was not determining the merits of the case, it found many factors that supported the lower court’s decision to allow the case to proceed on a class-wide basis, including Jani-King’s right to control the franchisees’ communications with customers, how the cleaners must address customer complaints, what franchisees can wear, the types of records the cleaners must keep, how the franchisees must advertise, how much advance notice the cleaners must give Jani-King before taking vacation, Jani-King’s right to inspect the work of the cleaners, the franchisor’s right to control assignments of the cleaners, its right to change the policies and procedures that franchisees must follow; and the right to terminate the franchise agreements at any time.
 As noted in the blog post, this case confirmed that, all too often, companies that use ICs and franchisees are their own worst enemies in terms of drafting documents that needlessly afford them the right to direct or control the performance of the workers – although there are ways to structure and document an IC or franchisee relationship to minimize the likelihood of IC misclassification claims.
 Williams v.
 Jani-King of Philadelphia Inc., No. 15-2049 (3d Cir.
 Sept.
 21, 2016).

 AMAZON SUED AS “JOINT EMPLOYER” BY DRIVERS RETAINED BY STAFFING COMPANY TO DELIVER GOODS.
 Amazon.com, the largest internet-based U.S. retailer, and one of the companies it uses for staffing have been sued by delivery drivers in a proposed class action for IC misclassification class in a California state court.
 The drivers brought claims that they were not paid minimum wage and overtime under the state wage and hour laws, were denied meal and rest periods under the state’s labor laws, and were not reimbursed for expenses as required by state law.
 The named plaintiff alleged that she and those in the class she seeks to represent were employed by a California staffing agency providing services to customers including Amazon.com, which she alleges is a joint employer of the drivers.
 The complaint alleges that Amazon.com, in conjunction with the staffing agency, assigned routes/locations to the drivers, required delivery of packages to be delivered within a specific window of time, required adherence to Amazon.com’s company policies and procedures, mandated a dress code, required attendance at meetings and trainings, disciplined drivers for violation of policies, and set drivers’ schedules.
 The complaint further alleged that Amazon.com and the staffing agency jointly managed, operated, and controlled all aspects of the manner and means of the drivers’ work and that both entities were liable for wage/hour violations under California law.
-As we stated in our blog post of August 30, 2015, state-of-the-art IC agreements can protect companies from claims of joint employer IC misclassification.
+As I stated in my blog post of August 30, 2015, state-of-the-art IC agreements can protect companies from claims of joint employer IC misclassification.
 Rwomwijhu v.
 Smx, LLC, and Amazon.com, LLC, No. BC634518 (Super.
 Ct.
 L.A.
 County, Cal.
 Sept.
 20, 2016).

 NEW JERSEY COURT DENIES MOTION TO DISMISS DRIVERS’ IC MISCLASSIFICATION CLAIM BROUGHT UNDER MASSACHUSETTS LAW.
 A New Jersey federal district court denied a motion to dismiss by National Freight, Inc. (NFI), a company providing transportation, logistics, and distribution services, in a proposed IC misclassification class action brought by delivery drivers under the Massachusetts independent contractor law.
 According to the complaint, the drivers, who would pick up merchandise from NFI’s distribution center warehouse in Pennsylvania and deliver it to Trader Joe’s stores in Massachusetts and other states, were misclassified as ICs and not employees.
 The drivers claimed, among other things, that they are required to: lease their trucks from NFI; perform delivery services only for NFI and not offer services to other companies; obtain insurance; work full time, six days per week; pick up merchandise outside their set routes without pay; and drive NFI’s assigned set route each day without deviating from the schedule.
 In its motion to dismiss, NFI argued that the drivers failed to state a viable claim under the Massachusetts independent contractor law because the Federal Aviation Administration Authorization Act of 1994 (FAAAA) pre-empts that state’s “ABC” test for employee status.
 The court rejected NFI’s position that the FAAAA preempted the entire ABC test.
 Instead, the New Jersey federal court noted that the U.S. Court of Appeals for the First Circuit, which covers Massachusetts, has held that only Prong B (which requires that “the service [be] performed outside the usual course of the business of the employer”) is pre-empted by the FAAAA, not prongs A or C. Portillo v.
 National Freight, Inc., No.15-cv-7908 (JBS/KMW) (D.N.J.
 Sept.
 26, 2016).